-A highly specified nuclear application at an ExxonMobil facility.
-A challenging project that forged a long term relationship
+A highly specified application with nuclear material handling at an ExxonMobil facility.
+A challenging project that forged a long term relationship.

 ExxonMobil is the world’s largest publicly traded international oil and gas company.
 They hold an industry-leading inventory of global oil and gas resources, are the world’s largest refiner and marketer of petroleum products, and their chemical company ranks among the world’s largest.
 Through the application of science and innovation they find better, safer and cleaner ways to deliver the energy the world needs.